Lane closures planned March 25 for Brookhaven’s Cherry Blossom Fest 5K run

 The Brookhaven Police Department will be shutting down some lanes on Saturday, March 25, for a few hours for the annual Cherry Blossom Festival 5K run and 1K walk.

-The partial lane closures on Saturday from 6 a.m. to 9 a.m. will be Ashford-Dunwoody Road, Harts Mill Road, Bubbling Creek Road, Donaldson Drive
+The partial lane closures on Saturday from 6 a.m. to 9 a.m. will be Ashford-Dunwoody Road, Harts Mill Road, Bubbling Creek Road and Donaldson Drive.

 The Cherry Blossom Festival will be March 25-26 from 10 a.m. to 6 p.m. both days at Blackburn Park.